okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 #### **Project Purpose and Goal.**

 Coop Marketing is a backend application built for the staff of an inspection company I worked for in Uganda.
 The application consists of a Blazor application and an API.
-The staff can register or log in where by the application will authenticate to perform API calls.
-In the menu there is the Inspections, departments and the Invoices menu.
-In the inspections page there are all the scheduled inspections.
-An inspection can be added, edited and its details seen.
+The staff can register or log in whereby the application will authenticate to perform API calls.
+In the menu, there is the Inspections, departments, and the Invoices menu.
+On the inspections page, are all the scheduled inspections.
+An inspection can be added, edited and its details are seen.
 One can also export the inspections to an excel file for further analysis.
-From the menu one can browse to the departments which gives all the departments with their scheduled inspections.
+From the menu, one can also browse to the departments which give all the departments with their scheduled inspections.
 Past inspections can also be included.
-Then the staff can see all the invoices for a particular period.
+Finally, the staff can see all the invoices for a particular period.

 #### **WebStack and Explanation.**